BeAllAround/S2S-Compilers-Blog-Series-Public/Understanding Switch Case Statements/README.md

 This is a big concern if we are jumping to computed gotos that are defined outside of the current scope.
 Therefore, we can't treat computed gotos as normal gotos.

-If we treat computed gotos loosely, that can result in unpredictable bugs like this similar to the long jump.
+Similar to the long jump, treating computed gotos loosely can result in unpredictable bugs in our code like this.

-This is relevant to our discussion as we can have nested switch cases.
+This is relevant to our discussion as there can definitely be nested switch cases.

 ```c
 switch(type) {